 All of us in the counseling and teaching professions have had or will have the experience of being an intern- whether a student teaching intern or a counseling intern.
 This can be a magnificent, life-changing experience…or a roadmap of all the professional pitfalls to avoid.
 Either way, read on for some sure-fire tips on making the best of your intern (or intern’s) experience!
-And as always, I’ve included a lot of helpful resources- just click on the green links which will take you right to an article, video, or product you can use.
+PS- If you are looking for the Minute Meeting info, scroll all the way to the bottom and check out #8!!

 TIPS FOR THE INTERN